 Sand filters are the least expensive.
 They require the least amount of maintenance, and are easiest to winterize.
 Sand media lasts 5 to 7 years.
 They all have a backwash cycle, so no need to get dirty cleaning the filter.
 Sand filters date back to 1804 when they were first used to purify water.
 These are a good choice for non backyard enthusiasts or those considered not particularly handy.

 Sand filters are the least efficient, so clearing dirty pools takes longer.
 Not appropriate for super dusty areas like Arizona, and require extensive back wash cycles for cleaning, which wastes a lot of water.
 You may require longer run times to clear pools in high pollen areas.
 Longer run times means higher energy bills.

 Channeling is another concern; it occurs when pump pressure is excessive, causing channels to form between the top and the bottom of the filter.
 The water follows the easy path instead of evenly filtering down through all the sand.
 Filter aids such as flocculant/flox can also cause channeling.

 With its inability to catch small debris, small bits of algae are allowed to pass through the filter and take hold, versus getting filtered out as it would in either of the other two filter types.

 Cartridge filters are the newest type of filter, and are the second best with it’s ability to grab particles @ 15 -25 microns.

 These fiber filter types have become extremely popular in the past few years, especially with above-ground swimming pools.
 Water enters the filter housing delivered from the pump, water is then forced through the porous fiber cartridge material, trapping all particles larger than 15-25 Microns on the surface.
-Once the water makes it to the inner core, filtered water is directed back to the pool.
+Once the water makes it to the inner core, the then filtered water is directed back to the pool.